genericmoniker/blog/README.md

 3. pip install -r requirements.build.txt
 4. inv -l to see what you can do from there

+### Search

+Search uses the [search](https://github.com/pelican-plugins/search) plugin, which requires a separate install of [stork-search](https://stork-search.net/docs/install).
+I used the `cargo` install method in WSL, which required also installing some other packages, like openssl (the cargo errors will guide you).

 ## MarkDown Authoring Tips

 Pelican uses the [Markdown](http://pythonhosted.org/Markdown/) Python package.